dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 # Monadic Intermediate Language (MIL)

 > *In this chapter we present the main part of this thesis -- Monadic
 > Intermediate Language.
-First, {{ its overview }}{>> strange wording <<} and some examples are given.
-Then
+First, the language overview and some examples are
-> we specify its grammar, the type system and describe representation of
+> given.
+Then we specify its grammar, the type system and describe
-> effects in detail.
-After this, some parts of the Haskell implementation are
+> representation of effects in detail.
+After this, some parts of the Haskell
-> described.
-We conclude with a discussion and some comparison to the related
+> implementation are described.
+We conclude with a discussion and some
-> work.*
+> comparison to the related work.*

-{>> I really like that you start with an overview.
-It makes the thesis very readable.
-Good job! <<}

 ## Overview

-As {-- it --} was described in the Introduction, the main goal of this thesis {~~ was ~> is ~~} to design a compiler IR powerful enough to be used in compilers for modern programming languages and support reasoning about programs with effects and their transformation for the purpose of optimisations.
+As was described in the Introduction, the main goal of this thesis is to design a compiler IR powerful enough to be used in compilers for modern programming languages and support reasoning about programs with effects and their transformation for the purpose of optimisations.
 Monadic Intermediate Language (MIL) is the result of this effort.

 MIL is a rather small strict functional language.
 Its type system is based on System F (or polymorphic lambda calculus) \cite{SystemF}.
-Effects are modelled with monads and monad transformers are used to combine {~~ them ~> the monads ~~}{>> "them" could be understood as either the effects or the monads <<}.
+Effects are modelled with monads and monad transformers are used to combine the monads.
 MIL also has a number of additional features allowing to more easily express many features found in modern programming languages.

 ## MIL by example